Lemon Meringue Ice Cream is a delicious ice cream that tastes just like lemon meringue pie! Light and lemony this ice cream is easy to make.

 - Serve after it has hardened up, may take 4-5 hours.

 I get asked this question a lot.
 I guess half and half is an American product.
 It is half heavy whipping cream and half whole milk.
 If you can not find half and half, use equal amounts of milk and whipping cream to replace it.
-I have experimented with not using half and half but adding in more milk and whipping cream and you don’t get quite the same result but it is still delicious.
+After experimenting with not using half and half but adding in more milk and whipping cream, I found you don’t get quite the same result but it is still delicious.
 If you can find half and half I recommend using it

 For years I used a 2 qt. tabletop Cuisinart ice cream maker and loved it.
 I recently upgraded to this Breville ice cream compressor and it is amazing but expensive.
 If you are serious about your ice cream making, this one is it!!